Aleph-Alpha/support/README.md

 8. **Applies triage filtering** to Trivy scans automatically
 9. **Analyzes CVE results** categorizing them as unaddressed, addressed, or irrelevant
 10. **Generates comprehensive reports** with detailed CVE analysis and actual CVE IDs
+11. **Verifies Chainguard base images** per image using `verify-chainguard-base-image.sh` and reports results

+#### Final Table Columns (NEW)

+The CVE analysis table now includes a new column:

+- **Chainguard Base**: Shows whether the image is based on a Chainguard base image
+  - ✅ Yes: Verified Chainguard base image
+  - ➖ No: Not a Chainguard base (or could not be verified)

 #### Prerequisites